Factsheet on stepped retirement pensions

 Who is this attractive for?

-The phased old-age pension is particularly interesting for insured persons who have so far preferred a lump-sum payment over pension with the motive;
+The stepped retirement pension is aimed in particular at insured persons who have so far preferred a lump sum payment over a pension, for example for the following reasons:

 Interested?
-Detailed information can be found in regulations as well as in our fact sheet.
+Detailed information can be found in regulations and with an example in our fact sheet (in german).